Wang-Lin-boop/GeminiMol/README.md

 CUDA_VISIBLE_DEVICES=0 python -u ${geminimol_app}/PharmProfiler.py "${geminimol_lib}/GeminiMol" "${job_name}" "${smiles_column}" "${compound_library}" "${profile_set}" "${keep_top}"  "${probe_cluster}"
 ```

 To perform target identification, the compound library can be replaced with the `${geminimol_data}/compound_library/BindingDB_DATA.csv`, which contains drug-target relationships.
 This is a processed version of the BindingDB database, which contains 2,159,221 target-ligand paris.

-When applying the same profile file for target identification as mentioned above, it is necessary to modify the SMILES column name to "Ligand_SMILES" to match those in the `BindingDB_DATA.csv`.
-Of course, you may consider altering the column name in `BindingDB_DATA.csv` from "Ligand_SMILES" to "SMILES".
+When applying the same profile file for target identification as mentioned above, it is necessary to modify the SMILES column name to "`Ligand_SMILES`" to match those in the `BindingDB_DATA.csv`.
+Of course, you may consider altering the column name in `BindingDB_DATA.csv` from "`Ligand_SMILES`" to "`SMILES`".

 ``` shell
 export job_name="Target_Identification"